 Best way to use turmeric

 The best way to use turmeric is in small amounts daily in your cooking.
-It contains important lipophilic polyphenols meaning they need added fat to be absorbed; they are less likely to be effective in a tea for example as compared to a dish where olive oil is used to fry onions.
+The spice contains important lipophilic polyphenols meaning they need added fat to be absorbed; they are less likely to be effective in a tea for example as compared to a dish where olive oil is used to fry onions.

-This is particularly true for those who have raised blood-glucose, remembering that half of diabetics are totally unaware they have a problem; until perhaps they become impotent or one of their legs goes lame.
+This is particularly true for those who have raised blood-glucose, remembering that half of all diabetics are totally unaware that they have a problem; until perhaps they become impotent or one of their legs goes lame.

 Turmeric for inflammation.